Australian Government Linked Data Working Group

 • We recommend using a desktop ontology builder tool to perform your modelling, such as Protégé.
 It will produce an ontology document in an RDF document

 • An ontology must, at least, be delivered in an RDF file (in rdf/xml, text/turtle or another RDF format).
-However it is good practice and a requirement of the AGLDWG to also provide a human-readable version of the ontology to document it (HTML).
+However, it is good practice and a requirement of the AGLDWG to also provide a human-readable version of the ontology to document it, usually a web page (HTML).

-• The AGLDWG can host simple ontologies easily for you on our web server, as we host the three examples above
+• The AGLDWG can host simple ontologies easily for you in our GitHub account.
+We host the AGRIF example above.